Outreach Circle Working Group

-Chalmers people work hard to improve the lives of others.
+The Outreach Circle is one of the three main focus areas for congregational activity.
+We strive to work hard to improve the lives of others.
 Many people are active in community and global initiatives, often in conjunction with other churches and faiths.
-We also come together to serve and enhance the lives of those around us.
-At times fundraisers are held to benefit communities suffering from disaster, such as the hurricane in Haiti, or to fund special programs, such as the First Nations Nutrition Project.
+We also come together to serve and enhance the lives of those around us in the downtown core or in partnership with our neighbour Queen's University.
+At times fundraisers are held to benefit communities suffering from disaster, such as hurricanes, or to fund special programs, such as the First Nations Nutrition Project.

 Chalmers Outreach Committee

 Chalmers Outreach Committee also works to help support other local charities and the Queen’s University Kenya Health Outreach Project.

 Mission and Service Fund

 The work of the United Church of Canada across the country and around the world is funded by the Mission and Service (M&S) Fund which raised $26.3 million in 2015.
 Chalmers gave $50,312 to M&S. These funds provide for hospital and university chaplains, prepare and educate church leaders, provide inner city and rural mission support in Canada and funding to our partner churches and organizations around the world.